 Note: If you were born on Jan.
-1, you should refer to the rate of increase for the previous year.
+1, you should refer to the rate of increase of the previous year.

-You qualify for the maximum benefit by waiting to collect until age 70, so there is no reason to delay beyond that point.
+The benefit increase no longer applies when you reach age 70, even if you continue to delay taking benefits.
 If you decide to delay your retirement, be sure to sign up for Medicare at age 65.
 If you do not sign up, in some circumstances your Medicare coverage may be delayed and cost more.

 If you can't or don't want to wait until full Social Security retirement age, it's possible to begin collecting Social Security as early as age 62.
 While this may seem tempting, you should try to avoid it if possible.
 Your monthly benefit will be reduced by about 0.5% for every month you start collecting before full retirement age.
+This reduction is less for those born before 1938.
 That may not sound like much, but it adds up as shown in these examples:

 |Born||Full retirement age||Implications of taking Social Security payments at 62|